🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 Montenegrin d.o.o.
 (LLC)

-Minimum share capital of EUR 1 for d.o.o.; additional paid-in capital per license type required
+Minimum share capital of EUR 1 for d.o.o.; additional paid-in capital per licence type required

 Min.
 Capital